Salary and Career Info for Beauty School Instructors

 Beauty school instructors develop lesson plans, instruct students in all fields of cosmetology and prepare students for future careers as cosmetologists or estheticians.
 The instructor develops curricula, stays current on state laws and regulations and grades students via written and practical exams.
 Beauty schools my require instructors to be experienced beauticians and licensed cosmetologists.

-According to the BLS, overall employment of barbers, cosmetologists, and other personal appearance workers was projected to grow much faster than the average for all occupations, at 20% over 2008-2018 (www.bls.gov).
-Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to increase by about 10% over the same decade, adding about 9,600 new positions, the BLS forecasted.
+According to the BLS, overall employment of barbers, cosmetologists and hairdressers was projected to grow as fast as the average for all occupations, at 14%, over 2010-2020 (www.bls.gov).
+Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to have average growth over the same decade, adding about 586,100 new positions, according to O*NET OnLine (www.onetonline.org).

 Education and Certification for Beauty School Instructors